Converting A Shed Into A Chicken Coop

 Once the boxes are in, it's ready to go!
 A little bit of hay for comfort is all you need.
 I just love this design, the plastic crates are very easy to clean, the frame is extremely light weight so I can move it in and out very easily by myself and the hens really love it as well and fit very comfortably.
 I have even found two hens in one crate together just as happy as can be![spacer height="20px"]

-Next, you will want to add in a few roosts for your chickens to perch on.
+Next, you will want to add a roost for your chickens to perch on at night so they can sleep safely up off the ground.

 What are chicken roosts?

-A roost is a place for your hens to stand on so they can sleep safely at night.
-Chickens prefer to be up off of the ground while they sleep.
-It is their instinct to do so and helps them to feel safe after dark.
+A roost is a place for your hens to perch on at night to sleep.
+Chickens prefer to be up off the ground while they sleep.
+It is their instinct to do so, and it helps them to feel safe after dark.
 For this reason, you will want a roost that is large enough to hold all of your hens.

 hot to build a chicken roost